softwareconstruction240/softwareconstruction/instruction/db-jdbc/db-jdbc.md

 ## Text and Blob Types

 Sometimes you want to store large text or binary data in the database.
 In MySQL the `text` type can represent large textual sequences, and the `blob` type represents large binary sequences.
 These can be as large as 4 gigabytes.
 Blob and text data is not searchable, but it is convenient to associate it with some other indexed fields.
 For example, a commonly used pattern called a `key-value` store, associates a single key field with a blob field.
-This basically uses the database as a big persisted map.
+This basically uses the database as a big persistent map.

 Another example of storing large text data comes from the chess application.
 With chess, you need to store your game board and make it searchable using the game ID.
 One way to do this is to serialize your board to JSON and then place the JSON data in a `text` field.